haggeh/DubWorld-ECS-Automation-With-Ansible/README.md

 # Ansible Buildout Automation For ECS Service: From VPC to Service Launch

-This ansible playbook builds out a highly available ECS environment serving web application containers from an EC2 instance in a private subnet from an application loadbalancer over 2 public subnets.
+This ansible playbook builds out a highly available ECS environment across 2 AZs.
+Each AZ is serving web application containers from an EC2 instance in a private subnet as well as a public subnet that is attached to ELB, directing external traffic to both AZs.
 Also, includes a bastion host in public subnet for general maintenace of EC2 Instances in private subnet.

 Map of VPC using Duo Labs [Cloudmapper](https://github.com/duo-labs/cloudmapper):